 The Short-stay carpark is within walking distance of the teminal, to be used for stays up to 4 days.

 The Long-Stay carpark is served by a free shuttle bus 24/7.

 A fast-track lane is available for picking up passengers.

-To get from Cardiff Airport to your destination you can rent a car, take a taxi, a bus or a train: Public transport links include regular bus and train services.
+Transport options from Cardiff Airport to your destination: Public transport links include regular bus & train services.